How many Super Bowls have the Chiefs won? All of Kansas City's past victories and appearances

 Jan.
 15, 1967: Chiefs no match for Bart Starr-led Packers — They will always be remembered as the first team to represent the AFL in the Super Bowl following the league's merger with the NFL, but the game, itself, was anything but a celebration for the Chiefs.
 Kansas City hung around early and only trailed by four points at the half, but did not score over the last two quarters on its way to a humbling 35-10 loss.
 Coming into the game, many prognosticators believed that type of outcome was inevitable, given the strength of the more-established NFL representative.
 Green Bay's Bart Starr threw for 250 yards and two touchdowns and was named MVP.

-Super Bowl LVIII will air on CBS and Nickelodeon and stream on Paramount+ on Sunday, Feb.
+Super Bowl LVIII aired on CBS and Nickelodeon and streamed on Paramount+ on Sunday, Feb.
 11 from Allegiant Stadium in Las Vegas.
-Kickoff is scheduled for 6:30 p.m.
-ET.

 for more features.